 As the longest-serving team in Formula 1, it’s no surprise to see Ferrari sitting atop the Constructors’ Championship table.
 Omnipresent in Formula 1 since its first season in 1950, the Scuderia has become a symbol for the sport.
 But it’s one thing to turn up to every race, it’s another to win them.
 For decades, the Scarlet Red Ferrari has been at the front of the grid, and it has won the Constructors’ title 16 times, along with producing the Drivers’ champion on 15 occasions.
 Its world champions include Alberto Ascari, Juan Manuel Fangio, Mike Hawthorn, Phil Hil, Niki Lauda, Michael Schumacher and, most recently, Kimi Raikkonen.

-There’s a gulf between first and second in this list.
+McLaren snatched their constructor’s title since 1998 when Lando Norris won the 2024 Abu Dhabi Grand Prix in December.
+That sees them go level in second alongside Williams, but there is still a gulf between first and second in this list.
 Williams has been present in Formula 1 since 1977 and took its nine titles throughout the ’80s and ’90s.
 Keke Rosberg, Alain Prost and Damon Hill are among some of its driver champions.
-McLaren’s won the constructors’ title on 8 occasions, but produced the drivers champion 12 times, including Lewis Hamilton.
-He tied up six of Mercedes’ seven titles, with teammate and rival Nico Rosberg taking the other.

 Most Grand Prix Victories (driver)